smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

 OEMs can modify the App priority table and adjust the priority of application according to their own specifications.
 In fact, since EMERGENCY is set independently as the highest priority, the priority is determined by the items excluding EMERGENCY.
 For RPCs with the same priority, the HMI Status priority table, which is described later, will be used to determine the priority.

-Below shows the Json example for the app priority table:
+Below shows the Json example for the App priority table:
 ```json
 "app_priority":{
     "EMERGENCY": 0,